FH-Cloud-Computing/website/docs/glossary/index.md

 ## Microservices

 Microservices are a concept discussed in [lecture 5](../lectures/5-cloud-native/index.md) for creating multiple small applications working together across the network.

+## MMU

+The Memory Management Unit is the component of the CPU that translates virtual memory addresses to real addresses.
+It is used to separate applications from each other.

 ## PaaS